sourcegraph/handbook/content/team/org_chart.md

 1. To add a team, [edit this page](https://github.com/sourcegraph/handbook/edit/main/content/team/org_chart.md) and add a link to the section of the team's page that lists the members as the header (such as `### [My team](../../myteam/index.md#members)`).
 2. To edit a team, [edit this file](https://github.com/sourcegraph/handbook/edit/main/data/team.yml) to add or adjust any team members.
 Follow the steps below:

    a. **New Managers**: Be sure to add a `manager_role_slug` to your personal entry.
 After adding that, check that any team members who report to you have the appropriate `reports_to` field in their entry.
-If you are stepping into a role that has been filled by an interim manager, you can update the existing entry rather than creating a new one.
-Remove `(Interim)` from the role title, as well as the `hidden_on_team_page` field.
+If you are stepping into a role that has been filled by an interim manager, you can update the existing entry rather than creating a new one by removing `(Interim)` from the role title.

    b. **New Teammates**: Add your personal entry, and make sure it has a `reports_to` field with the appropriate slug.
 To find this slug, locate your manager's entry, and use the value they have entered for `manager_role_slug`.